Stretch Mark Fetish

 - 06Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 case-study tradition of cataloguing erotic focuses on particular features, the lineage of partialism

-- 07Studies in the Psychology of Sex — WikipediaHavelock Ellis's treatment of erotic focuses as continuum variations rather than discrete diseases
+- 07Studies in the Psychology of Sex — WikipediaHavelock Ellis (1897-1928) treating erotic focuses as continuum variations rather than discrete diseases

-- 09Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests in the General Population — PubMedgeneral-population prevalence survey of paraphilic interests, used to frame the rarity of this niche focus
+- 10Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population: A Provincial Survey — PubMedgeneral-population prevalence survey (n=1,040, Quebec) of paraphilic interests, in which no striae-specific category appears